-Goto Data will display where each axis is trying to go to when the system is at Ready to Goto This is useful as it also tells you long each axis needs.
+Goto Information will display where each axis is trying to go to when the system is at Ready to Goto This is useful as it also tells you how long each axis needs.
 If you get an unexpected Goto or a longer than expected Goto, this can be used to find out why before sending the axes off to an unknown position.
 The display contains buttons to execute the Goto or set the system into Browse Goto mode.
 You can also access this display from the context menu by right clicking in a blank area of the Numeric display (one with no line showing).

-Stored Positions There are four banks you can choose from: "Stored 1" to "Stored 4".
+Stored Positions: There are four banks you can choose from: "Goto 1" to "Goto 4".
 These are positions of the rig which the user can store and then cause the rig to go back to at some point.
 The primary use of these is for positions to check zeros or for a camera loading position.
-These positions are saved with a job and may optionally be restored when a job is read in (See Jobstore Settings) they are reset when the program is reloaded.
-You can save the Stored Position to a file and read it using the "Save" and "Read" buttons.
-The file is called gotoposns.log and should be in the Flair home directory.
+These positions are saved with a job and may optionally be restored when a job is read in (See Job Storage Settings on page 162) they are reset when the program is reloaded.

 Preroll Extent and Postroll Extent: If a move or section of a move starts or stops with the rig moving, then the rig will have to run on after the move, or back up to get up to speed before the move starts.
 The rig cannot instantly start or stop.
 The distance that is required to "Preroll" or "Postroll" is dependent on a number of factors, but primarily upon speed and the acceleration of the major axes involved.
 It is very important to know that the rig is not going to run into someone or something while it is prerolling or postrolling, and this "Goto" is to allow you to view the numerical values of the extend of the Preroll and Postroll, and also to move the rig to those positions to check that it is not going to hit anything.
-Use of this function does NOT absolve the operator or his responsibility for ensuring that the rig is operated in a safe manner, and any Preroll or Postroll should be tested at gradually faster and faster speeds to ensure it is OK.
+Use of this function does NOT absolve the operator or his responsibility for ensuring that the rig is operated in a safe manner, and any Preroll or Postroll should be tested at gradually faster and faster speeds to ensure it is okay.
 Note that doubling the speed of a move will usually quadruple the Preroll/Postroll distance.
-Note that as of Version 6.2 this feature does not accurately drive the roll axis when in

-Roll Level or Roll Relative and may trip the roll axis out when it gets to the end of the Goto.
+Note that as of Version 6.2 this feature does not accurately drive the roll axis when in Roll Level or Roll Relative and may trip the roll axis out when it gets to the end of the Goto.
 It is intended that this will be fixed in an upcoming release.

-Transport Position Each axis has a user configurable transport position, and when you select this option, all axes will go to their entered transport position (unless it is left blank in the axis setup).
+Transport Positions Each axis has a user configurable transport position, and when you select this option, all axes will go to their entered transport position (unless it is left blank in the axis setup).
 This position will often be the "Home" or "Zero" position for the axis, but some axes might have to be moved to tuck the arm in tightly or tilt the camera platform down for the most convenient transportation position.